quicwg/base-drafts/draft-ietf-quic-tls.md

 It's not shouting; when they are capitalized, they have the special meaning defined in {{!RFC2119}}.

-This document uses the terminology established in {{QUIC-TRANSPORT}}.
+This document uses the terminology established in {{!I-D.ietf-quic-transport}}.

 For brevity, the acronym TLS is used to refer to TLS 1.3.